openshift/oc-mirror/docs/dev/getting-started.md

 1. Make sure your go is up to date!
 2. Make sure that you have `gcc` and `make` installed.
 3. To run the local end-to-end test you will need `podman` or `docker`
+4. jq and yq installed for JSON and YAML processing

+## OSX Dependencies
+Testing on OSX requires installation of several additional packages to be installed
+1. Bash 5.1 or later

 ## Building